Arborator/arborator-flask/README.md

 # deployment

-**Goal**: install arborator-flask so that it servers in httpS on https://arborapi.xxx.fr:5000/api/home/projects/
+**Goal**: install arborator-flask so that it servers in httpS on https://arboratorgrew.xxx.fr:5000/api/home/projects/

 [This](https://medium.com/@thucnc/deploy-a-python-flask-restful-api-app-with-gunicorn-supervisor-and-nginx-62b20d62691f) and [this](https://serverfault.com/questions/828130/how-to-run-nginx-ssl-on-non-standard-port) helped a lot.

 Internally, flask will run on 5001.
 Externally it will run on 5000

 ## Preparation
-New server arborapi.xxx.fr (small vps)
+New server arboratorgrew.xxx.fr (small vps)

 ### As root:
 ```
-ssh root@arborapi.xxx.fr
+ssh root@arboratorgrew.xxx.fr
 adduser arborator
 ```